 What happens if you are not happy with the response from the service team?

 You can contact us if you wish to take the matter further.
-We will talk to you about your reasons, and will discuss and agree the best way to take your complaint forward.
+We will clarify what you feel has not been addressed and the elements of the response you disagree with.
 In some cases, mediation or dispute resolution are the most effective ways to resolve complaints.
-In other cases it may be that a formal independent investigation is the best option.
+In other cases it may be appropriate for the Customer Experience Team to undertake a review, which will look at the issues you originally raised, the response you have received and consider the matters that you feel have not been adequately addressed.
 Whichever route is agreed, we aim to provide a full response within 20 working days.
 We will keep you updated on progress and will let you know if for any reason it is likely to take longer.

 If you are still unhappy with our decision, you can contact the Local Government and Social Care Ombudsman at any time to ask if they would conduct an independent investigation.
 They will not normally investigate your complaint until the Council has had the opportunity to fully investigate it.